 In a survey of 1,025 managers and employees, everyone provided at least one example of silence costing the company an average of $7,500.
 They found the average person wasted seven days for every issue they kept silent:

 - 78 percent complained to coworkers

 - 66 percent had to do extra or unnecessary work

 Beyond budgets and deadlines, silence can lead to corruption, low morale, and accidents.

-3. The business doesn’t really benefit from voice
+3. Businesses don't really benefit from employee voice

 Employees work hands-on with products, processes, customers, business partners, and/or competitors.
 Such valuable exposure gives employees early and deep insights into opportunities and threats.